 2. Denbies Hillside

-You exit the car park at Denbies Hillside through a kissing gate and onto a south facing slope with, you guessed it, beautiful views!
+You exit the car park at Denbies Hillside through a kissing gate and onto a south-facing slope with, you guessed it, beautiful views!
 This walk has both grassland and woodland to enjoy and is not too taxing either!
-Despite the hillside and steep slope down you can walk along the top for the most part, enjoying the views without the exertion!
+Despite the hillside and steep slope down, you can walk along the top for the most part, enjoying the views without the exertion!
 We met only a group of ramblers on our walk here, it was really enjoyable to be totally immersed in the landscape.
 The woodlands were brilliant, so much for the dogs to explore and tons of piles of logs and fallen trees for them to climb and sniff about on!
-In the spring the grasslands promise an array of wildflowers which make the place so unique.
-For more information on the wildlife and fauna you can find here have a look at the National Trust site.
+In the spring the grasslands promise an array of wildflowers that make the place so unique.
+For more information on the wildlife and fauna, you can find here have a look at the National Trust site.

 Parking at Ranmore Common Rd, Dorking RH5 6SR

 3. Polesdon Lacey

 Polesdon Lacey is a National Trust House and Gardens but take a stroll back down the path past the entrance and you will find yourself entering open fields for a really lovely walk.
 There are four way-marked walks across the estate, from 1.5 miles to 4 miles depending on just how much exercise you want!
 There are cattle and sheep in the area but all fields are marked at the entrances as to whether there is livestock ahead or not so you have advance warning to put your pup on the lead!

 Parking at Polesdon Lacey Estate, Great Bookham, Surrey, RH5 6BD

 Parking is usually chargeable unless you are a National Trust Member.
 At the moment they are not charging but please check for signs when you visit.